Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

 Jobs are defined in your `shippable.jobs.yml`.

-Let's add a basic **runCLI** job which takes in the resources we created above.
+Let's add a basic **runSh** job which takes in the resources we created above.

 ```
 jobs:
   - name: deploy-ecs-unmanaged-cli
-    type: runCLI
+    type: runSh
     steps:
       - IN: deploy-ecs-unmanaged-config
       - IN: deploy-ecs-unmanaged-image